 On our way to Fish River Canyon

 When we left Windhoek we drove to the idyllic town of Mariental.
 After having a great dinner out on the terrace of the “Koöperasie” restaurant we went back to the AUB guesthouse.
 The next morning we were welcomed for breakfast by the owner of the AUB Guesthouse.
 And it was quite a welcome.
 A full English breakfast was served.
-With our bellies full of eggs and beans we drove to our first highlight of Namibia: the Fish River Canyon, the largest canyon in Africa and the second largest in the world.
-The nearly 400 kilometer with breathtaking scenery and just a couple of cars were well worth it!
+With our bellies full of eggs and beans we drove to our first highlight of Namibia: the Fish River Canyon, the largest canyon in Africa and the second-largest in the world.
+The nearly 400 kilometers with breathtaking scenery and just a couple of cars were well worth it!

 Sunset & dining under the stars

 It was in the afternoon when we arrived at our first piece of paradise: Gondwana Canyon Village.
-Lovely little cottages that were build around a square with cactuses and an amazing view on the desert and the mountains.
+Lovely little cottages that were built around a square with cactuses and an amazing view on the desert and the mountains.

 Completely refreshed after a dip in the pool we headed to Fish River Canyon, about 10 kilometers from our hotel.
-Everything that we heard and read about the canyon, with a length of 160 kilometer, a width of 27 kilometer and 450 to 550 deep at specific places, was nothing compared to what it was in real life.
+Everything that we heard and read about the canyon, with a length of 160 kilometers, a width of 27 kilometers and 450 to 550 deep at specific places, was nothing compared to what it was in real life.
 Add to that a magnificent sunset with some beer and wine and it turns into an unforgettable experience!